microsoft/TypeScript/doc/spec.md

 })(M || (M = {}));
 ```

-In this case, the compiler assumes that the module object resides in global variable ‘M’, which may or may not have been initialized to the desired module object.
+In this case, the compiler assumes that the module object resides in global variable 'M', which may or may not have been initialized to the desired module object.

 TypeScript also supports *external* modules, which are files that contain top-level *export* and *import *directives.
 For this type of module the TypeScript compiler will emit code whose module closure and module object implementation vary according to the specified dynamic loading system, for example, the Asynchronous Module Definition system.